Pauline Byakika: Career

-In 2017, Pauline Byakika, MBChB, MMed (Medicine), MSc, PhD, was elected to serve as the Vice President of the Uganda Medical Association, for the next two years.
-In addition to her duties, as a member of the nine-person executive committee, she is a member of the 55-person National Governing Council of the Association.
+In 2017, Pauline Byakika, MBChB, MMed (Medicine), MSc, PhD, was elected to serve as the vice president of the Uganda Medical Association, for the next two years.
+In addition to her duties, as a member of the nine-person executive committee, she was a member of the 55-person national governing council of the association.

+On 5 August 2024, she was named as the third vice chancellor of Mbarara University of Science and Technology.

 Other considerations

 Professor Byakika has authored or co-written over 40 peer-reviewed articles, in the areas of her medical expertise in different medical journals.